grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

 # Export alerting resources

-Export your alerting resources, such as alert rules, contact points, and notification policies in JSON, YAML, or Terraform format for provisioning.
-You can export all Grafana-managed alert rules, single folders, and single groups.
+Export your alerting resources, such as alert rules, contact points, and notification policies for provisioning, automatically importing single folders and single groups.

+The export options listed below enable you to download resources in JSON, YAML, or Terraform format, facilitating their provisioning through [configuration files](/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/file-provisioning) or [Terraform][alerting_tf_provisioning].

 ## Export alert rules